 Your own well-being can be an indication of whether or not you need to make changes via a divorce.
 If you are chronically sad, have trouble sleeping, difficulty focusing on day-to-day tasks you could possibly be suffering from depression.

 Likewise, if you have developed problems with anxiety about things that never bothered you before or, you are constantly battling physical illnesses these are signs of trouble.
 The stress you feel due to marital problems may well be making you emotionally and physically ill.

-For many who are contemplating divorce, there is not a single or dramatic incident or circumstance that leads to thoughts of divorce.
-For them, the problems in the marriage do not include abuse, addiction or stress related illnesses.
+For many who are contemplating divorce, there is not a single dramatic incident or circumstance that leads to thoughts of divorce.
+For them, the problems in the marriage do not include abuse, addiction, or stress-related illnesses.

-Instead, there may be a growing dissatisfaction or sense that the marriage just isn’t working and that the relationship is taking more out of them that it is giving back.
+Instead, there may be a growing dissatisfaction or sense that the marriage just isn’t working and that the relationship is taking more out of them than it is giving back.

 If you are able to honestly say to yourself that you would be better off without your spouse, advance planning before taking the step to divorce is to your advantage.
 It has been proven that the length of time between the decision to divorce and marital separation is associated with the ability to emotionally adjust to divorce.

 In other words, the longer the period between the decision to divorce and separation, the better the emotional adjustment after the divorce.